Natural News article by Craig Saturday, August 04, 2012

-University studies have been done do see what foods people eat to match what mood they are in.
-People tend to eat popcorn, pizza or steak when they are happy, ice cream, cookies and cake when they are sad, and potato chips when they are bored.
-Studies also show that depressed people tend to eat twice as much at a snack session than happy people, linking depression to obesity. http://psychcentral.com/news/2007/02/05/mood-influences-eating-behavior
+In university studies it was found that people tend to eat popcorn, pizza or steak when they are happy, ice cream, cookies and cake when they are sad, and potato chips when they are bored.
+Studies also show that depressed people tend to eat twice as much at a snack session than happy people, which links depression to obesity.

 Comfort foods are eaten either to achieve a feeling or maintain a feeling.
 They can even be an addictive response providing endorphins and exogenous opioids to the brain.